Preston VanLoon hasn’t always been an expert when it comes to forgiveness.

 “I’m no different than the person next to me.
 We all know what it’s like to be hurt.
 We all know what it’s like to hurt others,” he said.
 “Forgiveness, though, is a very humbling thing because it changes our lives.

 “If we don’t forgive, we’re tied to the past.
 The hurt and pain that we suffered continues to control us.
-When we forgive, we take our control back and we’re able to move forward in our lives with hope and healing,” he said.
+When we forgive, we take our control back and we’re able to move forward in our lives with hope and healing,” he added.

 A book signing is planned from noon to 3 p.m.
 Saturday at Barnes & Noble in Bismarck.